-degree in Liberal Arts with the Humanities

-to transfer to a four-year college or university and who intend to complete a Bachelors degree in a humanities or related discipline.
+Purpose:: The Associate of Arts and Science degree in Liberal Arts with the Humanities Specialization is designed for students who plan to transfer to a four-year college or university and who intend to complete a Bachelors degree in a humanities or related discipline.
 Humanities disciplines include English, philosophy, foreign languages, drama, religion, and speech.
 This program is also appropriate for students intending to pursue humanities-related fields which include communications and journalism as well as some of the fine arts such as theatre, music, and creative writing.
 Students interested in teaching in the above disciplines will find this program a good starting point for their careers.